Reddit Users Award 'Destiny 2' The 'Buyer's Remorse' Award

-Every year, the Reddit Xbox One community has an annual voting to determine the best and worst games of the year.
+Every year, the Reddit Xbox One community has an annual vote to determine the best and worst games of the year.
 This year was no different, and there were a total of 10,103 responses in the votes for the 2017 Game of the Year awards.
 The good news about this Reddit vote is that they eliminate cheaters (described as “naughty votes”) and only count every person’s vote once in each category.

 Even after all that, there were still 3,281 gamers voting and some results were predictable and others were interesting.
 One of the categories is the “Buyer’s Remorse” category, which is for gamers who regret buying and putting time into a certain game.
-The winner this year for that dubious award was “Destiny 2.”
+The winner this year for that dubious award was Destiny 2.

 Destiny 2 Xur Location Guide: Where is Xur now and what is he selling (December 22-25) https://t.co/iSzy2jf2ye pic.twitter.com/NrzyF0N1jQ